dakhama-mehdi/RTI-PC/README.md

 - just enter the name of computer then click Ok

+# Download :

+you cant get RTI-PC from Microsoft Store, on by the PS1 Script, or download the exe from github

 # Versions :

 - The tools exist on exe for two version basic or with proc pourcent